TheRincon/rexsearch/README.md

 # rsearch
 Port of vsearch into Rust

 Rewriting vsearch with protein comparison and FOGSAA.
 I have a few ideas how to use this for annotation and other projects.
 Such as "overhang" extension.
 I need to a tool to try to fill in gaps in assemblies from PacBio to Illumina.
 My Illumina reads always drop coverage in HiSeq and I would like to "fill-in" these gaps by returning partial alignments and long overhangs.
 Many tools already do something similar, but not quite the way I wish to use it though.

-Right now, most of my thought is how to best read and write fastas.
-Rust Bio is ok, but the interface is wonky.
-Don't know how to erase records either (for filter).

-DUST is now working WindowMasker is almost done.
+Still getting to the point of the original intent.
+Now I am alo thinking about making several smaller tools.

+Candidate tools:

+rfilter      fast filtering
+rsearch      for sequnce matches rsort        sort by length and bundance rsample      subsample and shuffle reads ralign       alignment and splicing tools

+Don't need to erase records, just skip when writing them according to a predicate.
+Also added a mthod for returning the string, not just as_bytes.
+Will also be moving DUST and WM to methods as well.

+Filter of Quality scores is what I need to focus on now.
+Should be simple if I can use 12u8 or similar (which it looks like I can).

 TRF maybe, and something specific for Fungi (OcculterCut?).

 Of course, the licensing applies from vsearch.
 I intend no copyright or other infringment.
-All credit to Torbjørn Rognes (torognes).
+All credit to Torbjørn Rognes (torognes), also took some code from rust::bio.
+Same applies, all credit to Johannes.